Economics

 Conclusion

-There are many ways through which one can see that the private prisons are not running in the right manner.
-There is a clear need to make sure that they are being regularized in one way or the another (Alonso & Andrews, 2016).
+There are many ways through which one can see that private prisons are not running in the right manner.
+There is a clear need to make sure that they are being regularized in one way or another (Alonso & Andrews, 2016).
 It’s wrong to profit from the imprisonment of human beings and the suffering of their friends and families (Alonso & Andrews, 2016).
-It’s time to end this morally repugnant practice, and along with it, the era of mass incarceration.
+It’s time to end this morally repugnant practice and, along with it, the era of mass incarceration.
 In the “kids for cash“scandal, business people actually paid judges to send young people to their often-brutal facilities (Alonso & Andrews, 2016).

 References